 While we provide the following information to help you better understand and potentially navigate the filing process, we also want to communicate that medical malpractice lawsuits are some of the most challenging lawsuits to pursue.
 They’re not just time-consuming, costly, and littered with unforeseen complications; you’re also up against a healthcare provider that is backed by an experienced legal team that is prepared to do everything it takes to win.

 No matter who is pursuing the medical malpractice claim, the same steps need to be followed.
 Other states will have similar requirements, but the following steps are specifically for medical malpractice claims filed in Indiana.

 Medical records provide the most objective evidence in a medical malpractice case.
 All of your medical records and supporting documentation—including records relating to consultations, evaluations, tests, referring and treating physicians, and prescriptions—need to be gathered from all healthcare professionals, hospitals, and treatment centers.

 Acquiring these records as soon as possible allows your attorney to secure the advice of expert witnesses, who will help to determine whether you have a viable medical malpractice case.
 Expert witnesses can also be extremely helpful in the case itself, as they may provide testimony to the cause and treatment of your injuries.

 In Indiana, medical malpractice victims (or their attorney) must file a complaint with the Indiana Department of Insurance.
 This complaint must be delivered or mailed by registered or certified mail.
-The complaint must contain:
+The complaint must contain the following information:

-The complaint must also be accompanied by the following:
+The complaint must also be accompanied by several documents: